How to Preserve Zoom Meetings for eDiscovery

 Now, if your company is ever involved in a lawsuit and you have performed these tasks, your preserved Zoom recordings will be that much easier to collect by lawyers for purposes of the trial.
 All of these tips are easy to do and only require a bit of extra thought and preparation, but the benefits of preserving your Zoom meetings properly – namely saving time, money, and possibly even aiding your case – will certainly be worth the effort.

-Keep an eye out for Avalon Legal’s upcoming webinar on Zoom meetings, coming this July!
+Keep an eye out for Avalon’s upcoming webinar on Zoom meetings, coming this July!
 Our experts will discuss Zoom teleconferencing from both a legal and a cybersecurity perspective, so you won’t want to miss it!

 SOURCES